JohnAD/sulfur-lang/minor-goals.md

 var doc = JSON()                                        # JSON is an acronym for JavaScript Object Notation
 ```
 >
-> The `sulfur` extension (and command-line name) are a known exceptions to this rule as keeping extensions and utilities lowercase is a common convention.
+> The `sulfur` extension (and command-line name) are known exceptions to this rule as keeping extensions and utilities lowercase is a common convention.

 ## [COMMENTS]
 ### Comments and spacing are code and part of the language.